kumaylm/TheSnakeGame/README.md

 - Create a Snake Class & Move to OOP
 - How to Control the Snake with a Keypress
 - Class Inheritance
-- How to Slice Lists & Tuples in Python
+- How to Slice Lists & Tuples

 ## Language Implemented
 Python